-Chemical peels don’t sound like the most appealing skincare treatment but don’t let the name put you off.
+Chemical peels don’t sound like the most appealing skin treatment but don’t let the name put you off.

 A professional medical-grade peel could be your secret weapon for smoother and brighter skin.

 There are many different types and strengths of chemical peel, making it a versatile treatment for a range of skin concerns.
 But it also makes it challenging to know which peel is right for you.